metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 Optional:

 - `app_label_name` (String) The name of the label used to define what application a workload belongs to.
 This is typically something like 'app' or 'app.kubernetes.io/name'.
+- `egress_gateway_label` (String) The selector label for Egress Gateway workload.
+This is typically 'istio=egressgateway'.
+- `ingress_gateway_label` (String) The selector label for Ingress Gateway workload.
+This is typically 'istio=ingressgateway'.
 - `injection_label_name` (String) The name of the label used to instruct Istio to automatically inject sidecar proxies when applications are deployed.
 - `injection_label_rev` (String) The label used to identify the Istio revision.
 - `version_label_name` (String) The name of the label used to define what version of the application a workload belongs to.
 This is typically something like 'version' or 'app.kubernetes.io/version'.